josalbert456/java_bundle/README.md

 if you know java better, you may probably know javap, the cmd tool for debugging, or disassembly

 NewLoader.java NewLoaderTest.java: a Java version of dofile in Lua or loadLib in c/c++, maybe more powerful, is it the base for RMI (Remote Method Invocation)?

+ReflectTest.java: an incidental practice of Reflection.
+Is it reflective stuff?